-NJB Hoofcare - Frequently asked hoof care questions. in & around Cwmbran
+NJB Hoofcare Frequently asked hoof care questions. for Cwmbran, Torfaen, South Wales

 Then if DD doesn't get better or under control throw up their hands and say baths don't work, switch products, increase concentration or use multiple products.